aaronke/Practice-Makes-Perfect/integer-to-english-words /integer-to-english-words.md

 Finally, as for displaying result, originally, I used one string to represent all the middle results.
 However, it would a mess to controll the space when combining middle results.
 Therefore, a better way to do it is to take advantage of array in python.

 There must be better methods.
 I will do research about them in future.

+**Method 2 -- Revised data structure:** Intead of just using array, we apply dictionary here to store the constant data and basically, combine digits and decades list into one d dictionary. `d= {0: "Zero", 1:"One", 2: "Two", 3: "Three", 4: "Four", ..... , 90: "Ninety"}` .
+It saves much work by considering `1-19, 20 ~ 90`together instead of splitting them.

+The idea is from the example code in [LeetCode discussion](https://leetcode.com/discuss/55265/share-my-python-solution).
+See my implementation in this github folder.

 ## Python Code
 ~~~